space-miner/absint/README.md

 ### todo
 * fix sequences inside while
 * widening operator
-* refactor to support more abstract domains
+* refactor to support more abstract domains -- i.e. sign analysis
-* sign analysis
+* make an interpreter on the concrete semantics
-* fuzzing
+* fuzzing and diff test?
 * prove soundness using whyml